Faraday Future potentially revived with IPO plan, Geely partnership: FF91 production soon?

-On Thursday Faraday Future announced a new plan to finally push ahead with development and production of its vehicles—by becoming publicly traded through the combination with a special purpose acquisition company (SPAC).
+On Thursday Faraday Future announced a new plan to finally push ahead with development and production of its vehicles—by becoming publicly traded through a special purpose acquisition company (SPAC).
 But there's much more to it than that; it also announced that one of its new strategic partners will be “one of China’s top three OEMs and a key Chinese city,” with the city helping solidify a US-China dual-home-market approach.

 That partner automaker is Geely.
-Geely Holding Group on Friday announced the signing of a “framework cooperation agreement” through which Geely and Faraday “will cooperate in technology and engineering support and will explore the possibility of using OEM production services provided by Foxconn and Geely.”
+On Friday, Geely Holding Group announced the signing of a “framework cooperation agreement” through which Geely and Faraday “will cooperate in technology and engineering support and will explore the possibility of using OEM production services provided by Foxconn and Geely.”

 Faraday, under the leadership of Carsten Breitfeld, the BMW i8 executive who was the CEO of Byton, also announced that it’s adopted a global manufacturing strategy, using its existing manufacturing location in Hanford, California, plus “a contract manufacturing partner in South Korea.”